KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\routes.py:250`

 **Description**:
-The `reset_filters` method is designed to clear or reset all applied filters across various entities such as accounts, contacts, deals, and leads within the EeazyCRM application, ensuring that users can start with a clean slate when viewing or managing these records.
+The `reset_filters` method is used to reset all filters applied to accounts, contacts, deals, and leads in the EeazyCRM system.
+It is likely called by a user or system process when a clear or reset action is required on the CRM filters.

 ---